-Subscribing to community solar connects you with a local solar farm so you can subscribe to a designated share of the clean energy it produces based on your average monthly energy usage.
-BGE continues to deliver your electricity and solar energy credits will appear on your monthly electric bill.
-You pay the community solar company for your share of community solar energy at a discount via a separate bill each month.
+Subscribing to community solar does not require you to install solar panels on your roof.
+Anyone who pays an electric bill is eligible.
+The community solar company simply connects you with a local solar farm so you can share a portion of the clean energy it produces.
+The size of your allotment is based on your average monthly energy usage.
+BGE continues to deliver your electricity and the solar energy credit automatically appears on your monthly electric bill.
+The discount applies to the electric supply portion, not the distribution charges.

 If you want to learn more about community solar, see the Neighborhood Sun website and the Q&A's and links below.